averbraeck/opentrafficsim/README.md

 ### Project information

-The project information and API for all modules of OTS Version 1 is stored in [OTS1 modules](https://opentrafficsim.org/docs/latest/).<br>
+The project information, compilation info, dependencies, unit test coverage, and API for all modules of OpenTrafficSim are stored in the [OTS project documentation](https://opentrafficsim.org/docs/latest/).<br>

 ### Who are we?